KarnbirKhera/CUDA-Vector-Addition/README.md

 **2. Once the equation is analyzed, I would do the following which I recently learned about.
 This process is a lot more complicated (which makes it alot more interesting), but offers a significant theoretical view into our kernel.**

 <h3>A. DRAM Bandwidth Bound </h3>
-How long would the kernel take if the DRAM delivered bytes at its theoretical maximum speed (milliseconds)?
+How long would the kernel take if the DRAM delivered bytes at its theoretical maximum speed (milliseconds)?<br>

 $$ T_{DRAM} = \frac{\text{Total Bytes Transferred}}{\text{Peak DRAM Bandwidth}} $$

 <h3>B. Compute Bound </h3>
-How long would the kernel take if every core computed at its theoretical maximum (milliseconds)?
+How long would the kernel take if every core computed at its theoretical maximum (milliseconds)?<br><br>

 $$ T_{Compute} = \frac{\text{Total FLOPs}}{\text{Peak FLOPS}} $$

 $$ \text{Peak FLOPS} = \text{CUDA Cores} \times \text{Clock Speed} \times 1 \text{ (Two if Fused Multiply Add)} $$

 > NVIDIA GPUs can specifically perform the Fused Multiply Add operation in a single cycle!.
 This is amazing because if we go back to our knowledge of neural networks, the fundamental equation used across neural networks is weight * input + bias.
 I also believe the origin of the neural network, the perceptron, uses the same equation!
 One could assume that the hardware was specifically tailored for this exact equation and purpose!

 <h3>C. Latency Bound </h3>
+Are there enough memory requests in the pipeline right now to keep the DRAM busy, or is the DRAM idle?<br><br>

 $$ \text{Efficiency}_{Latency} = \min\left(\frac{\text{Bytes in Flight}}{\text{Bytes in Flight Needed}}, 1.0\right) $$